Aymdi/FirstBot/README.md

 ## Project Goals

-The goal of the FirstBot project is to build your own first robot, which implies:
+The goal of the FirstBot project is to build our own first robot, which implies:

 - Drawing our own frame using CAD software and tools from FabLab.
 - Discovering how on-shelf actuators works.